By Philip Mattera

 A few years later, Exxon Mobil said it would end its funding of at least some global warming denial groups and indicated a willingness to discuss greenhouse gas regulation.
 But critics such as the Union of Concerned Scientists remained skeptical and continued criticizing the company’s stance on the issue.
 In 2008 a proxy resolution calling on Exxon Mobil to take global warming more seriously was supported by a group of descendants of company founder John D. Rockefeller.
 The group also endorsed a resolution to create an independent chairman that did not pass but which attracted an impressive 39.5 percent of the votes.

 In 2015 Inside Climate News published an exhaustive expose on Exxon's decades-long campaign of climate denial, including the suppression of its own research showing the dangers of greenhouse gases.
 There were subsequent moves by the New York Attorney General and his counterparts in some other states to investigate whether the company deliberately misled investors and the public on the financial risks of climate change.
 The effort came as more documents emerged suggesting that the company knew about climate dangers as early as the 1950s.
+The company began fighting back with the assistance of friendly legislators and public officials.
+In 2017 two Harvard University researchers published a report finding that Exxon had misled the public about the risks of climate change despite its own research over many years affirming the problem.

 In 2008 Exxon Mobil agreed to pay about $6 million to resolve charges that it violated the terms of a 2005 Clean Air Act settlement concerning emissions from its refineries in Texas, Louisiana and California.